ibm-cloud-docs/cephaas/billing_view.md

 The Performance Tier of IBM Storage Ceph as a Service is tailored to performance-intensive application workloads.
 To serve these workloads, the hardware consists of NVMe storage devices and high-bandwidth network cards as well as the CPU and memory components that are needed to use this equipment.

-Typical workloads for this tier are supporting VM infrastructure with storage or service high-performance object storage.
+Typical workloads for this tier includes support for VM infrastructure with storage or services for high-performance object storage.

 When committing to a certain capacity, the delivered hardware includes at least 30% extra capacity for optional excess usage.

-This tier is offered in the following capacity options:
+This tier is offered in the following capacity options for the terms 3, 4, or 5 years:

 - 100 TB
 - 200 TB